AdobeDocs/dynamic-media-developer-resources.en/help/aem-ia/vignette-authoring-tool/c-vat-gs/c-vat-prep-img-dyn-rend/c-vat-abt-dyn-rend.md

 # About Dynamic Rendering{#about-dynamic-rendering}

-Websites that support dynamic rendering lets end-users interactively decorate vignettes.
+Websites that support dynamic rendering let end-users interactively decorate vignettes.

 A simple implementation might let the end-user apply one of a thousand fabrics to a sofa or a shirt.
 In this case, the fabric is applied to the entire vignette.